 Fitting issues do happen with elastic.
 Following the pattern directions should give you accurate results but you may discover that after you wear the garment for a bit, the elastic becomes too loose.

 You can solve this problem by stretching the elastic a couple of times before you make a final measurement to cut the elastic.
-By stretching it and allowing it to relax you will have a more accurate fit to start with, than cutting the elastic that may have sat untouched for an extended length of... time.
+By stretching it and allowing it to relax you will have a more accurate fit to start with, then cutting the elastic that may have sat untouched for an extended length of time.

 Laundering and Drying Garments with Elastic

 How hot your hot water is, or how hot the "sanitize" mode on your washer gets, can be adjusted before you wash items with elastic.

 Almost all elastic will say that it will withstand temperatures to 200 degrees but anyone who has invested in expensive lingerie will say that they do not machine dry their lingerie, believing that the heat of the dryer will shorten the life of the elastic.

 Machine drying your items with elastic in them, is a decision only you can make but just as a dryer filter fills with lint from the clothing, there are high temperatures that may affect the life of the elastic.